The EngageMedia Team

 He has been a bookkeeper in the non-for-profit sector for the past four years, and currently oversees all day-to-day finance activities for EngageMedia.
 Prior to bookkeeping he worked in the retail industry.
 Maxim has a keen interest in politics and economics, and a passion for sports.

 Languages: English, Russian

 Hendriati Trianita – Program and Operations Manager (Yogyakarta)

-She was previously working with a number of National and International NGOs in Indonesia, doing advocacy, research, and management work.
-She has 15 years of experience with NGOs like WALHI, INSIST, Plan International, and UN-OCHA, working on issues such as gender, human rights, interfaith dialogue, the environment, and community empowerment.
+Nita has more than 15 years experience working with national and international NGOs in Indonesia, doing advocacy, research, and management work.
+She has worked with WALHI, INSIST, Plan International, and the UN-OCHA, tackling issues including gender, human rights, interfaith dialogue, the environment, and community empowerment.

-Her academic background in Studies in Communications and Media led her to work in some media projects, such as participatory video for children in disaster affected areas, producing a video for a HIV/AIDS campaign, and another a series of videos on the Merapi Volcanic Disaster Risk Reduction campaign.
+Her academic background in communication and media studies led her to work in projects including participatory video project for children in disaster affected areas, a video for a HIV/AIDS campaign, and another a series of videos on the Merapi Volcanic Disaster Risk Reduction campaign.